Sunset in the Australian outback after boarding Nexus airlines Perth to Kalgoorlie flight.

 Welcome to Kalgoorlie, where Australia’s largest outback town meets the rich legacy of the gold rush era.

-As the heart of Western Australia’s Golden Outback, Kalgoorlie offers visitors a captivating blend of rugged landscapes, fascinating history, and modern mining marvels.
-With its grand colonial architecture, vast open-cut mines, and surrounding bushland teeming with wildlife, Kalgoorlie is a paradise for history buffs, adventure seekers, and nature enthusiasts alike.
-Don’t be fooled by its remote location – this vibrant city boasts a thriving cultural scene, unique outback experiences, and warm hospitality that will leave a lasting impression on even the most seasoned traveler.
+As the heart of Western Australia’s Golden Outback, Kalgoorlie offers visitors a mix of mining, history and rugged landscapes.
+With its grand colonial architecture, vast open-cut mines and surrounding bushland teeming with wildlife, Kalgoorlie is a place for history lovers, adventurers and nature enthusiasts.
+Despite its remote location, Kalgoorlie boasts a thriving cultural scene, outback experiences and hospitality that will leave a lasting impression.

 See the sights